ietf-wg-asdf/SDF/sdf.md

 : An affordance that can potentially be used to obtain information about what happened to an Object.

 Object:
-: A grouping of Property, Action, and Event definitions; one of the two "atoms" of reusable semantics for model construction.
+: A grouping of Property, Action, and Event definitions; the main "atom" of reusable semantics for model construction.
 (Note that JSON maps are often called JSON objects due to JSON's JavaScript heritage; in this document, the term Object is specifically reserved for the above grouping, even if